The Past has Gone.

 Synopsis

 10 years have passed since Raoh's death, but the world is about to be plunged into darkness once more.
-The forces of the Celestial Emperor have now taken over, and the Emperor himself lives in a massive fortress.
+The forces of the celestial emperor have now taken over, and the emperor himself lives in a massive fortress.
 Many people have been captured and taken to work there, operating turbines which generate electricity.
-The fortress, known as the Imperial Capital, is a shining light.
+The fortress, known as the imperial capital, is a shining light.

 -The scene showing the capital for the first time does not happen until later on in the manga.

--Zoruba and Zaruji were never in the manga, so the scene featuring them was never in the manga either.
+-Zorba and Zarji are not in the manga, so the scene featuring them was not in the manga either.

 -Joe is in the manga, but is never named.

 -The way Joe is killed is different in the manga, as the commander crushes his head.
-In the anime, it was toned down to him having his back broken.

--Part of the scene near the end where the two guys wonder if Kenshiro is dead and Bat tells them not to talk about that was not in the manga.
+-Part of the scene near the end, where the two guys wonder if Kenshiro is dead and Bat tells them not to talk about that, was not in the manga.

--The lyrics to Tough Boy were changed slightly -in the full version of the song, the lines were "fightin' in the eighties", but for the shorter version used in the intro, the line was changed to "fightin' in the nineties".
+-Fist of the North Star 2 has a brand new intro sequence, featuring the song "Tough Boy" by TOM★CAT.
+The version of Tough Boy played during the intro features slightly changed lyrics -in the full version of the song, the lines were "fightin' in the eighties", but for the shorter version used in the intro, the line was changed to "fightin' in the nineties".

 -The North Star Army manage to run down a hill and somehow catch up with and block off a convoy consisting of a moving truck and several bikes.